Some history of the Big Bull's Head

 Recorded in a rate book for Digbeth, Joseph Chirm Jr. is certainly listed as the publican of the Stag and Pheasant by 1825.
 He is also listed in a licensing and justices document held at Warwick where the name of Joseph Chirm is mentioned alongside the Stag and Pheasant at No.67 Digbeth.
 In 1825 he moved from No.5 Easy Row where he traded as a cooper and victualler.
 He was possibly part of the family which had long been prominent in Birmingham affairs, particularly in legal matters.
 When serving as head borough constable of Birmingham, a Joseph Chirm brought Booth The Forger, of Booth's Farm at Handsworth, to justice in 1812.
 Joseph Chirm, publican of the Stag and Pheasant, died at Edgbaston on July 1st 1827 at the age of 38.

-Until this development took place in 1880-1 Milk Street, as you can see, ended at Moore's Row.
-However, it was possible to walk from the junction of Milk Street and Moore's Row through Meeting House Yard and via an entry into Digbeth.
-Meeting House Yard's name stems from the 'New' Meeting House, a place of worship for Presbyterians or Unitarians erected in 1692.
+Back in the day it was possible to walk from the junction of Milk Street and Moore's Row through to the rear of the Bull's Head Inn via Meeting House Yard.
+This former street layout can be seen on the 1855 plan.
+The name stems from the 'New' Meeting House, a place of worship for Presbyterians or Unitarians erected in 1692.
 It is thought that this was abandoned around 1730 in favour of a new building at Moor Street, though these dissenting chapels would be destroyed in the political riots of 1791.
 Following the riots the Unitarians gathered at Carr's Lane Meeting House and then at another place in Livery Street until a new building was constructed in 1803 at Moor Street and the appropriately-named New Meeting Street.

 The tranquil nature of Milk Street would rapidly change as it was developed with shoddy housing that quickly degenerated into slums.
 Living conditions were appalling.
 The squalor in Meeting House Yard was particularly horrendous - not that any stranger dared to step foot into the yard for it was a notorious den of iniquity.
 The people who lived in the back-to-backs and tenements were amongst the poorest in Birmingham and, according to a report by Dr. Alfred Hill, the City's Medical Officer for Health during the Victorian period, life expectancy of those living in this locality was half that of other parts of Birmingham.
 In January 1867 James Williams, a resident of a lodging house in Meeting House Yard, was added to the list of people who had died of starvation.
 Some food was sent to him by Mr. Lewis, of the Birmingham Arms public house, but the frail labourer was unable to eat.
 The publican had earlier allowed the poor man to warm himself by the fire inside the Moat Row tavern and was attempting to get him admitted to the Birmingham Workhouse.
 Paying his lodging house rent, the publican sought help from the relieving officer but it was all in vain and James Williams perished.
 The jury at the coroner's inquest, held inside the Bull's Head Inn, returned a verdict that the labourer had "Died by the Visitation of God" and he was simply added to the atrocious statistics for Birmingham.